wearebraid/vueformulate.com/docs/guide/plugins/README.md

 ```

 :::tip Note
-In the above code we use Vue Formulate to register our component by adding it to
+In the above code, we use Vue Formulate to register our component by adding it to
 the `components` object.
 This is a convenience, but you are not required to
 register the component with Vue Formulate as long as it’s been globally
 registered.